-- use equipment in the proper manner, - if you hear the whistle, stop and see if you are wanted, - no tripping, shoving, pushing or pulling, - do not throw snowballs, gravel, stones, sticks, or bark chips, - if you brought equipment outside, you are responsible to take it back in, - one person at a time on a swing and no standing on the swing, - use slides only in a forward sitting position - apparatus should be used only in the manner for which it is built, - bicycles, skateboards, and skates are not to be used on the playground or sidewalks during school hours. - knives sharp objects and prohibited, - candy should not be consumed on the playground, - staying on the playground area, blacktop and playing fields.
-The woods and area near the pond are outof bounds.
+- use equipment in the proper manner, - if you hear the whistle, stop and see if you are wanted, - no tripping, shoving, pushing or pulling, - do not throw snowballs, gravel, stones, sticks, or bark chips, - if you brought equipment outside, you are responsible to take it back in, - one person at a time on a swing and no standing on the swing, - use slides only in a forward sitting position - apparatus should be used only in the manner for which it is built, - bicycles, skateboards, and inline skates are not to be used on the playground or sidewalks during school hours, - knives and sharp objects are prohibited, - candy should not be consumed on the playground, - staying on the playground area, blacktop and playing fields.
+The woods and area near the pond are out-of bounds.